dtaylor15/osTicket-Prereqs-Installation/README.md

 7. [Access your osTicket helpdesk admin login and end-user page](https://github.com/dtaylor15/osTicket-Prereqs-Installation#access-your-osticket-admin-helpdesk-login-and-end-user-page)
 ## Installation Steps
 ### Create a virtual machine in Azure and access it using Remote Desktop
+> **Note:**
+> Using a virtual machine to host osTicket preserves resources on your personal machine.
+It also keeps it safe.
 <p>